Vicky91661/Transformer/README.md

 ## Positional Encoding ( Representing Order of sequence )
-- Main Advantage of using transformer is : Word Token it can process parallely
+- Main Advantage of using transformer is : Word Token it can process parallaly
 - But the Drawback is : Lack of sequential structure of the words {Order}
 - Eg -
-- 1. Lion kills tiger.
+     1. Lion kills tiger.
-- 2. Tiger kills lion.
+     2. Tiger kills lion.
 - Both the stenences are represneted with the same vectors. it does not take care of the ordering part.
 - In order to prevent that Positional Encoding is used. which represent the order of sequence.
 ### Types of Position Encoding